On National Epilepsy Week, we are sharing ways that you can support people with photosensitive epilepsy when online, this week and beyond.

 Give control to your users

-It is important for users with epilepsy to be able to control elements on your website.
+It is important for users to be able to control elements on your website.
 We recommend taking off any auto-play features and ensure that controls are present on all videos, moving site features, and audio.
 Giving the users the ability to stop and play the content they wish to view.

 Issue warnings on web pages